Emerson Electric Co. (EMR) Just Got Our Attention

 Gordon Haskett gave a rating of “Buy” to EMR, setting the target price at $104 in the report published on January 19th of the current year.

-During the last 5 trading sessions, EMR rose by +5.00%, which changed the moving average for the period of 200-days by +6.26% in comparison to the 20-day moving average, which settled at $93.34.
-In addition, Emerson Electric Co. saw 14.76% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, EMR fell by -0.95%, which changed the moving average for the period of 200-days by +4.25% in comparison to the 20-day moving average, which settled at $92.10.
+In addition, Emerson Electric Co. saw 13.66% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading